sweetsmint/Composition_Java/README.md

-This is usually a non-issue since you'll be pulling down pre-built images from a Docker registry but if you decide to build your Docker images directly on your server you could run `docker
+This is usually a non-issue since you'll be pulling down pre-built images from a Docker registry but if you decide to build your Docker images directly on your server you could run `docker compose build` as part of your deploy pipeline.

+## See a way to improve something?

+If you see anything that could be improved please open an is